knmcguire/o3de_roboball/Doc/roboball_tutorial_5.md

  end
 ```

+In the script component, there is a field now called `InputEventName`, fill in `Control`

 Now you should be able to control the ball somewhat with the control keys, which should result in this with ImpulseSize being 5.0.

 See the resulting script here: